Explore key cross-cutting themes

 - the qualification content includes level 11 learning with a focus on developing as a strategic educational leader and leading strategic educational change.

-Applicants who hold, or have held, a substantive post as a headteacher outside Scotland can apply for equivalency to the Standard for Headship but must first demonstrate eligibility for full registration with GTC Scotland.
+Applicants who hold, or have held, a substantive post as a headteacher outside Scotland can apply for equivalency to the Standard for Headship but must first demonstrate eligibility for full registration (as a teacher in a Scottish school) with GTC Scotland.

-Applications are initially assessed by a member of the Education team to ensure the above have been evidenced and that the specific areas within the Standard for Headship have all been included.
-Applicants may then be invited to attend a GTC Scotland Headship panel to discuss their application.
+Applications are initially assessed by members of the Education team to ensure the above have been evidenced and that the specific areas within the Standard for Headship have all been included.
+Applicants may then be invited to attend a GTC Scotland Headship professional interview to discuss their application.